AppDevGuy/OSSSpeechKit/README.md

 If the language or voice you require is not available, this is either due to:

-- Apple have not made it avaiable through their AVFoundation;
+- Apple have not made it available through their AVFoundation;
 - or the SDK has not been updated to include the newly added voice.

 # Important Information